-Most institutions are posting COVID-19 updates on their website.
-As you are preparing for applications to professional schools, be sure to visit your institution's website for more information and/or guidance on changes to their processes.
+Most institutions are posting COVID-19 updates on their websites.
+As you are preparing for applications to professional schools, be sure to visit the institution's website for more information and/or guidance on changes to their processes.

 Pre-Health Advising Is...

 - A time when you can ask questions about your pre-health area of interest.

 - A place to learn about the academic and non-academic requirements for your professional program of choice.

 - A resource for workshops, shadowing and volunteering opportunities, admission test preparation, mock interviews, and application information.